-The Vector Pro X2 is nearly identical to the Vendetta with the exception being that the high-end nano-SCS coating featured on the Vendetta is been downgraded to a slightly less slick SCS (non-nano) coating.
-This means the Vector Pro X2 has a slightly increased drag coefficient, but also a slightly reduced sticker price when compared to the Vengeance.
+The Vector might have a slightly increased drag coefficient, but also a slightly reduced sticker price when compared to the Vengeance.
 It is important to note that the Vector is only made as a full-sleeved model.
 If you need sleeveless, we recommend moving up to the Vengeance as it will be affordable given the typical price drop involved in going from sleeved to sleeveless .
-The Vector’s technology and price point puts it in a class with such solid wetsuits as the Blue Seventy Helix, a great, versatile wetsuit that can often be had for a compelling price.
-You can get 50% off a new Vector by using our code, ‘EBOOK’, when checking out at Xterra’s online store at www.xterrawetsuits.com.
-That means a $600 full-sleeve Vector Pro can be yours for $300.
+The Vector’s technology and performance puts it in a class with such solid wetsuits as the Blue Seventy Helix, another great, versatile wetsuit but one whose retail price is a bit more than the Vector.
+You can get up to 50% off a new Vector by using our code, ‘EBOOK’, when checking out at Xterra’s online store at www.xterrawetsuits.com.
+That means a $700 full-sleeve Vector Pro can be yours for as low as $350.
 A no-brainer.

 At the entry level for newbie triathletes is the Volt along with the Vivid.
 It is much more affordable and a quality entry-level suit.
-Instead of maximum thickness 5mm neoprene, the Volt uses just 3mm in the front and 2mm in the back, so it doesn’t have anywhere near the buoyancy that the other Xterra suits provide.
+Instead of maximum thickness 5mm neoprene, the Volt and Vivd both use just 3mm in the front and 2mm in the back, so it doesn’t have anywhere near the buoyancy that the other Xterra suits provide.
 However, to most beginner triathletes, you probably won’t notice difference unless you happen to start racing at the HIM or IM levels.
 Additionally, it is only available in a sleeveless version.
 However, considering that it doesn’t cost much more than the price for a season of event rentals, it can be a compelling choice to beginning triathletes.
 If you plan to race in several triathlons, however, we would recommend spending up on something that you will be happy with for a few years, as your skills improve and you seek to turn in faster times.
 Moving up into a Mid Range wetsuit will likely allow you to improve with the wetsuit, and the suit will likely be more durable.
 Not to mention, if you are going to be swimming in cold open water — which we define as below 68 degrees or so — you may want to go with something a bit thicker.

-We have had very good experiences with our Xterra gear, having used a few of their suits.
-In fact, the Vendetta is still a main go-to suit for many of our staff.
+We have had very good experiences with our Xterra gear, having used a few of their suits over the years.
+In fact, the Vector is still a main go-to suit for many of our die-hard staff.
 We would not hesitate to put our readers in any of the models, and our experience is that Xterra is good about making sure you are happy with your product and its fit.
 This is what they do — they make triathlon gear with an emphasis on wetsuits.
 It shows, and we love how committed Xterra is to the worldwide triathlon industry as well.
 Note that they are not sold in stores, so all transactions are done directly through their website.